jrweikle/lbporch/README.md

 # lbporch
 orch90 clone for the trs80 3 and 4
-this is my attempt to clone the Orch90 board for the TRS80 Model 3 and 4 it is a work in progress
+this is my attempt to clone the Orch90 board for the TRS80 Model 3 and 4 it is a work in progress it has not been tested on a machine at this time